sourcegraph/about/handbook/marketing/adding_screenshots_screen_recording.md

 9. Under Visibility, select **Unlisted** if the video only makes sense if embedded in content, or **Public**.
 If you think the video would benefit from approval first, leave set as **Unlisted** or **Draft**.
 10. Click **SAVE**

-Then give the marketing team the heads0up that a new video has been published, letting them know what visibility state the video is currently in.
+Then give the marketing team the heads-up that a new video has been published, letting them know what visibility state the video is currently in.

 ## Embedding your YouTube video